vdaas/vald/docs/contributing/coding-style.md

 1. Unused fields

     By default, the template provides `fields` structure to initialize object of the test target.

-But in some cases, not all `fields` are needed.
-So please delete unnecessary fields.
+    But in some cases, not all `fields` are needed, so please delete the unnecessary fields.

     If the test case needs only `addr` of `fields`, please delete other fields.